-Curiously, the film began with an American hit man named Willy-played by Rude who turned out to be Willy sleepily drawing back the curtains of the window of his hotel room in Almeria, Spain, an action that mirrored and lampooned the smoother mechanical movement of the curtains rippling back from the screen of a cinema.
-Soon after, Willy and his fellow hit men, Norwood and Simms-played by Richardson and Joe Strummer, respectively-were hitmen when the twilit trio bungled a hit in their hotel.
+Curiously, the film began with a character played by Rude who turned out to be Willy sleepily drawing back the curtains of the window of his hotel room in Almeria, Spain, an action that mirrored and lampooned the smoother mechanical movement of the curtains rippling back from the screen of a cinema.
+Soon after, we discovered that Willy and his roommates, Norwood and Simms-played by Richardson and Joe Strummer, respectively-were hitmen when the twilit trio bungled a hit in their hotel.
 This profession and the fact that they were a twilit trio implied that they symbolized a trio of twilit film artists, an implication affirmed by their Hollywood blonde companion, Velma-played by Love.
-The implicit link of the four to twilit and blockbuster hit obsessed film artists was reaffirmed when they robbed the Banco Central de Almeria and then fled from the law and from the sinister Mr. Dade-played by Jim Jarmusch, who openly linked the feckless foursome to film artists-into the desert hills outside of town with a suitcase full of filthy lucre.
-For here in this desert wasteland that mirrored their moral wasteland, the three hit men found themselves to their surprise walking into a wooden nineteenth century American Western town straight out of a film set.
-A fitting perception, given that this Western town, conveniently still standing in the hills, was built for a Seventies Bronson film, making Bronson town a natural and literal symbol for the decaying state of twilit Hollywood by 1987.
+The implicit link of the four to twilit and blockbuster hit obsessed film artists was reaffirmed when they robbed the Banco Central de Almeria and then fled from the law and from the sinister Mr. Dade-fittingly played by Jim Jarmusch, who openly linked the feckless foursome to film artists-into the desert hills outside of town with a suitcase full of filthy lucre.
+For here in this desert wasteland that mirrored their moral wasteland, the three hit men found themselves to their surprise walking into a decaying wooden nineteenth century American Western town straight out of a film set.
+A fitting perception, given that this Western town was built for a Seventies Bronson film, making this decaying Bronson town a natural and literal symbol for the decaying state of twilit Hollywood by 1987.

 Here they were persuaded by the gleefully machieavellian oil baron, I. G. Farben-ironically played by Dennis Hopper, supposedly an outlaw film artist himself, but now gamely appearing as the ultimate New Hollywood sellout and corporatist-to take out the lawless, coffee loving and implicitly Zone War film artist linked gang of outlaws, Clan McMahon-mostly played by the Pogues, and led by Yeager’s implicitly Luc Besson (or was that Francis Coppola?) linked Frank McMahon-who ran the town.
 As Willy, Simms and most everyone else-including the film’s implicit symbol of Hollywood film art, Love’s bimbo blonde, Velma-was killed in the bloody shootout that ended the film, and Norwood was left apparently trapped in an endless cycle of violence, Cox implicitly warned that, if they did not let go of the twilight and embrace the daylight, the furiously battling film artists of the dread Zone Wars were either going to wipe themselves out or be trapped forever in Zone War film art.
 The arrival of Mr. Dade near the end of the film openly affirmed the link of the baddies to film artists, as Jarmusch, who played Mr. Dade-his surname an all too fitting anagram for ‘dead’-was a fellow indie film artist.